Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 Where $$\mathbb{I}_\text{geom}^i$$ are the number of geometries in instance $$i$$.

-The hit group records in the SBT would then be written in order by instance and the geometry order within the instance, with separate primary and occlusion hit groups.
+The hit group records in the SBT would then be written in order by instance and the geometry order within the instance's bottom-level acceleration structure, with separate primary and occlusion hit groups.
 A scene with two instances, the first with one geometry and the second with two, would have its hit group records laid out as shown below.

 <figure>